Wildfire fighters

 After NRBC, successful candidates will be offered a position on one of the fire crews in the province.
 A first-year firefighter can expect to work until the end of October with the chance of being offered an extension depending on the fire conditions and activity.

-The recruiting process is long.
-The BC Wildfire Service will keep candidates informed of their status during vis email and phone, it is an applicant’s responsibility to ensure that their contact information is correct.
+The hiring process is long.
+The BC Wildfire Service will keep candidates informed of their status by email and phone.
+It is an applicant’s responsibility to ensure that their contact information is correct.
 If an applicant is no longer being considered, the BC Wildfire Service will advise the applicant directly as soon as possible.

 General timeline for the recruiting process: